-Legal Action’s legal aid lawyers work closely with international lawyers in LAW’s network to develop innovative legal strategies designed to increase access to justice for survivors of sexual violence, people who are stateless, and others who have suffered egregious human rights violations and abuses.
+Legal Action’s legal aid lawyers work closely with LAW Network’s international lawyers to develop innovative legal strategies designed to increase access to justice for survivors of sexual and gender-based violence (SGBV), the stateless, and other groups who have suffered human rights violations and abuses.

 Success rate in legal assistance for sexual offences cases

 LAW provides legal skills and SGBV capacity building trainings to lawyers, legal information officers and police officers to increase their knowledge and understanding of gender issues in Lebanon.

 LAW also provides policy expertise on gender equality and women’s empowerment to government officials.
 In 2020, we provided evidence and recommendations to the National Gender Observatory on the identification and revision of laws that discriminate against women and girls.